dhwanibandi/AIGurukul-Summer2026/aig_agenticai_Rohan_Kapoor.md

 **System prompt vs User prompt**

 - **System prompt**: set by the company, hidden, has higher priority.
 (This is why DeepSeek refuses certain topics, e.g. Taiwan — enforced via system prompt.)
-You can't change it on ChatGPT/commercial UIs.
+You can't change it on commercial UIs.
 - **User prompt**: what you type.
 You can change this.
 - When you write your **own code** hitting the API directly, you can set **both** system and user prompt.

-**How the API call is structured** (Lecture 4 code walkthrough)
+**How the API call is structured**

 - `headers` carry the **API key**.
 - `payload` carries the **model name + system prompt + user prompt** (roles: `system` and `user`).